wfalkwallace/crypto/README.md

 6. El Gamal:

+7. Morse: Not a cryptosystem, but a fun translator.
+Ruby because dictionaryies are so nice. also my first ruby program.7.
+Morse: Not a cryptosystem, but a fun translator.
+Ruby because dictionaryies are so nice. also my first ruby program.7.
+Morse: Not a cryptosystem, but a fun translator.
+Ruby because dictionaryies are so nice. also my first ruby program.7.
+Morse: Not a cryptosystem, but a fun translator.
+Ruby because dictionaryies are so nice. also my first ruby program.7.
+Morse: Not a cryptosystem, but a fun translator.
+Ruby because dictionaryies are so nice. also my first ruby program.7.
+Morse: Not a cryptosystem, but a fun translator.
+Ruby because dictionaryies are so nice. also my first ruby program.7.
+Morse: Not a cryptosystem, but a fun translator.
+Ruby because dictionaryies are so nice. also my first ruby program.

 [*]These are released under an MIT License.
 They're more for my own experiments, but feel free to use them for whatever you want.